szk2s/juce-python/README.md

 # juce-python

-Call python script written in `calc.py`, and render the result to Plugin Editor
+Run a python script `calc.py` from C++, and render the result to Plugin Editor